 Registering with the Illinois Department of Revenue (IDOR), prior to filing your return ensures that your tax returns are accurately processed and that you receive the appropriate forms.

-Your identification as an Illinois business taxpayer is your federal employer identification number (FEIN).
+Your identification numbers as an Illinois business taxpayer are your federal employer identification number (FEIN) and your Illinois business tax (IBT) number.